specifics/aero-structures/SysEngLaw.md

 ## CONCLUSION

 The application of these twenty-five laws surfaces almost every day in the normal process of systems engineering.
-They are triggered in the day-to-day events are are a memory response to their basic truths.
+They are triggered in the day-to-day events and are a memory response to their basic truths.
 They may make you stop and think.

-Have we cut the oral tradition of passing these truths dow to our junior members?
+Have we cut the oral tradition of passing these truths down to our junior members?
 I don't think so.
-I hear a different one stated everytime a new proejct forms and people start the systems engineering process once again.
+I hear a different one stated everytime a new project forms and people start the systems engineering process once again.

 ## ABOUT THE AUTHOR